trust-zcom/contracts-arbitrum/README.md

 ## Minting and Burning

-When mint tokens on Arbitrum, callable path is L1Gateway depositToken (which handles L1 escrow), which triggers L2Gateway, `bridgeMint` will be called.
+When move tokens from Ethereum to Arbitrum, callable path is L1Gateway depositToken (which handles L1 escrow), which triggers L2Gateway, `bridgeMint` will be called.

-For burning tokens on Arbitrum, `bridgeBurn` will be called.
+When move tokens from Arbitrum to Ethereum, `bridgeBurn` will be called.
 Only the token bridge can call this.

 ## Prohibit

 `prohibit` is a security feature implemented for the purpose of Anti-Money Laundering (AML) activities. `prohibiter` can prevent specific end users (addresses) from performing token transactions.

-## Pausing
+## Pause

 `pause` is a security feature intended for use in emergencies.
 While the `pauser` pauses the token, all transactions (except `changeAdmin()`, the reassignment of `admin` and `changePauser`, reassignment of `pauser`) are stopped and will fail.